 - Our headmaster has changed into a man with no beard.

 Now that brought you up with a start, because, in the real world, one person does not change into another person.
 To put it another way, in the real world the identity of a person continues to be clearly recognisable over the whole of his or her lifetime.
-Indeed a person may be the clearest example of a continuant that there is.
+Indeed a person is perhaps the clearest example of a continuant that there is.

 If we want to build an object model for this situation, we have a choice.
 We can treat the caterpillar as one object and the butterfly as another object.
-Or, we can treat the caterpillar as the same object as the butterfly that it turns into, and give that object a property called “Adult” which takes the value True for a butterfly or False for a caterpillar.
+Or, we can treat the caterpillar as the same object as the butterfly that it turns into, and give that object a property called “Adult” whose value is False while it is a caterpillar and True when it has become a butterfly.
 But we have to choose between the two models.
 We have to decide whether our model will treat the caterpillar before the change and the butterfly after the change as the same object, or not.
 There is no middle way.
 Natural language, by contrast, is wonderfully adapted to take care of such cases with its language of moot identity.
 So where is the greater wisdom: in metaphysics with its black and white, or in natural language with its shades of grey?

 Just to confuse you, the verb change can mean “replace”